 Terrill Thomas Inquest

 The inquest into the death of Milwaukee County Jail inmate Terrill Thomas began last Monday.
-Prosecutors called numerous expert witnesses over the first two days before focusing their attention on actual jail staff.
+Milwaukee county prosecutors called numerous expert witnesses over the first two days before focusing their attention on actual jail staff.
 The crime that is being considered is in Section 940.29 – abuse of residents of penal facilities.
 Someone can be found guilty of this crime, a Class I Felony, if the person in charge of or employed in a correctional institution abuses, neglects or ill-treats any person confined in or a resident of any such institution, or who knowingly permits another person to do so.
 The big question is whether the actions constitute abuse or neglect, or whether the actions were to ensure order and discipline in the facility.
 That is the question the jury will have to decide in the Thomas case.

 If you have additional questions about inquests, don’t hesitate to contact one of our experienced criminal law attorneys.